xapian/xapian/xapian-applications/omega/docs/quickstart.rst

     example /var/lib/omega/templates (this should contain an OmegaScript template called 'query' which is used by default).

-  * log_dir - the directory which the omegascript $log command writes log files to, for example /var/log/omega .
+  * log_dir - the directory which the OmegaScript $log command writes log files to, for example /var/log/omega .

 3. Test omega from the command line::